HilaBarkan6/Advanced_Topics/EX3/readme.md

 - Fix congureation file path in main - Yovel **done**
 - Delete commented functions
 - Look on TODO things and CR things
+- Delete files we don't need (for example simple player, or maybe remove it to another folder)